EricWHarden/EricWHarden.github.io/README.md

 I selected this item for my ePortfolio as it, taken as a whole, was an early example of not only working with C++, but also because it acts as a showcase of my experience working with various data structures in small, bite-sized programs.
 In terms of improvements to the existing artifact, I first attempted to assess what could be done with the hash table file to attempt to improve its performance.
 After extensive research, I found that my existing file had largely implemented many of the types of enhancements I was searching for.
 So, I spent time trying to clean up the existing file and further add to its readability before finally deciding to try my hand at outright rewriting it.
 The goal ultimately became to not only cut down on the amount of code but to further add to its efficiency by adding in iterators to many of its key functions.

 The course objective was to take the artifact and enhance it in some form or fashion, and in addition to the minor improvements I added to the existing code, the primary enhancement I chose to perform on this project was to rewrite the code for the existing functionality with iterators in an attempt to improve efficiency, as well as some other small functionality I was unsure of being implemented originally.
 I have very little to no experience working with iterators, I cannot recall a point where a course actually touched on them (though I have to believe that is not true), and so I took it as a challenge to further my understanding of C++ as a language and a test of my ability to implement it.
 The presented options for this particular artifact were to either improve the code’s efficiency or expand its complexity, and while I did consider outright translating the program to another language much like the first artifact for software design and engineering (in this case from C++ to Python), I do think that I ultimately achieved both of these types of enhancements.
+This artifact also meets the course outcome of designing and evaluating computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing trade-offs involved in design choices.

 The process of enhancing this artifact was a little frustrating.
 I thought that because the program itself is not overly complex that finding a way to enhance the core data structure’s efficiency would be easily researchable.
 Turns out, a lot of the information I could find was largely theory without much in the way of examples or clear cut solutions.
 A hash table is simple in concept, it implements a structure that maps keys to values, then uses a hash function to compute an index into an array of buckets and slots where it stores data.
 The key is hashed during a search where the resulting hash tells us where its corresponding data is housed.
 Improving the efficiency of a hash table comes down to how many buckets it has and how it stores its data.
 To my knowledge there are two types of hash tables, one employs open addressing, and the other employs separate chaining, both are manners in which it deals with collisions.
 I chose to attempt to rewrite the code in a similar manner to the original (including some of the original code) where it would use separate chaining with linked lists to deal with said collisions.
 Additionally, when rewriting the various functions, I chose to implement iterators as previously stated.
 This was to help the program validate existing keys and to attempt to help improve its efficiency in navigating the table for its various functions.
 This all being said, I have some work to do, the program is not yet to a functional state.
 I believe I have done a lot of the legwork in getting it moving in the right direction, but there are still some discrepancies like the node structure that houses bids in the original program and if that can be integrated into the new model or if I need to find a workaround.
 As it is, however, I have cut down the program by roughly fifty lines of code, and I believe that it should have improved performance once fully complete.